danekshea/minting-api-backend/README.md

    npx prisma migrate dev
    ```
 4. Load your database, https://sqlitebrowser.org/ is great for this.
 You can also write a script that uses the Prisma client to load the database.
 Make sure you have your address allowlisted, and quantity is 1, isLocked is 0, hasMinted is 0.

-5. Run the development server:
+   5.Run the development server:

    ```
    npm start
    ```

-6. Use localtunnel for testing webhooks locally:
+   6. Create your webhook at https://hub.immutable.com/, use localtunnel for testing webhooks locally:

    ```
    npx localtunnel --port 3000
    ```

+   Use the above URL for the webhook endpoint with the path `/webhook`.
+For example: `https://ten-rooms-vanish.loca.lt/webhook`.

 ## To-Do List